 For devotees of mid-century modernism, 15-25 February is the time of the year, with Palm Spring's Modernism Week officially kicking off in a celebration of mid-century architecture and design.

-For those of us without the requisite architectural training, modernism first emerged in the early 20th century and its credo (or cliché, depending on who you ask) "form follows function", played a critical part in the evolution of the world's major cities.
+Modernism first emerged in the early 20th century and its credo—or cliché, depending on who you ask—"form follows function", played a critical part in the evolution of the world's major cities.